All Episodes

 The kind of things Trump is talking about.

-So if you are a Republican, and you just can't abide Trump, which means you can't, you're not serious about stopping Hillary.
+So if you are a Republican and you just can't abide Trump, which means you can't, you're not serious about stopping Hillary.

-Then people should vote for you because you in the House in the Senate and the governorship, that's where you're gonna stop.
+You're not serious about keeping her out of the White House, then people should vote for you because you in the House and the Senate and the governorship, that's where you're going to stop.

-That's where we're gonna stop the Democrats.
+That's where we're going to stop the Democrats.

 Is that right?